Engineering Non-Gaussian Bosonic Gates through Quantum Signal Processing: Quantum signal processing

 When rotations along arbitrary axes are available, i.e. $\lambda_m, \phi_m$ and $\theta_m$ are all controllable, GQSP can be realized \cite{GQSP2024}.
 This relaxes some constraints on the attainable polynomials.
 Specifically, after $M$ rounds of phase-shifts and rotations, the overall transformation is given by

-Since our protocols always consider the system that is initially in $\ket{\downarrow}$, we omitted the second column of the matrix~\eqref{QSP_sequence_2}, which corresponds to the transformation amplitude if the system is initially $\ket{\uparrow}$.
+Since our protocols always consider the system that is initially in $\ket{\downarrow}$, we omitted the second column of the matrix~\eqref{QSP_sequence_2}, which corresponds to the transformation amplitudes if the system is initially $\ket{\uparrow}$.